ADGEfficiency/energy-py/energy_py/tests/readme.md

 Suite of tests for energy_py.

-Tests are built using py.test
+Tests are built using py.test.